Table of Contents

 With ncat option -m

-, which is not used in the example, it would be possible to limit the maximum number of concurrent connections, to e.g. a value of 1.
+, which is not used in the example, it would be possible to limit the maximum number of concurrent connections, e.g. to a value of 1.

-With the default options as shown, duplicate filenames will overwrite previous ones.
+With the default options as shown, any duplicate filenames will overwrite previous ones.
 The overwriting can be disabled with tar option -k

 Note that ncat

-will start the subprocess (tar
+will start the subprocess tar

-connected to the remote end, so it is not possible to use tar option -v
+with its stdout connected to the remote end, so it is not possible to use tar option -v

 to conveniently print the filenames being extracted to the screen.